DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 - what structure you will use to organize this information into a single `metadata` object, and
 - how and from what source you can obtain this information.

-For example, some parts of the metadata, such as the order items and totals are usually available in your e-commerce platform in the form of a _cart_ or an _order_ object.
-For product categories, you may have to fetch the _product_ object from your backend.
+For example, some parts of the metadata, such as the ordered items and totals are usually available in your e-commerce platform in the form of a _cart_ or an _order_ object.
+For product labels and categories, you may have to fetch the _product_ object from your backend database.
 Other information, such as the store and branch ID are part of the configuration of your online store.

-Note that new Redemption Rules can be written by your marketing team using the Lightrail Web App which is a simple task, while changing the Transaction metadata requires that your software developer team update your Lightrail integration code which can be very costly and time-consuming.
-So, to minimize future developer involvement, try to be as general and proactive as possible in your initial design of Transaction metadata and provide all the information that could potentially be used in future Redemption Rules.
+Note that adding promotions with new Redemption Rules is a fairly easy task that can be done routinely by your marketing team using the Lightrail Web App.
+Adding new metadata and changing the Transaction request, on the other hand, requires that your software developer team update your Lightrail integration code which can be very costly and time-consuming.
+So, to minimize future developer involvement, try to be as general and proactive as possible in your initial design of Transaction metadata and provide all of the information that could potentially be used in future Redemption Rules.
 We suggest that at minimum, you include the [Sample Metadata Structure](#sample-metadata-structure) in this document.

 ### Balance-Check

-Since the availability of attached promotions depend on the Redemption Rules, the total available balance of a Lightrail Card depends on contextual information on which the evaluation of the Redemption Rules depends.
-For example, if a customer have a Card with $10 principal value and a  $5 attached promotion subject to some Redemption Rules, the total available value of the Card can be $10 or $15 depending on the metadata of the Transaction.
+Since availability of attached promotions depend on their Redemption Rules, the total available balance of a Lightrail Card varies depending  on the context of the Transaction.
+For example, if a customer have a Card with $10 principal value and a  $5 attached promotion subject to some Redemption Rules, the total available value of the Card can be $10 or $15 depending on the metadata of the Transaction which determine the evaluation of the Redemption Rules.

-Therefore, in order to check the total available balance of a Card when you need to provide the full context of the transaction by providing a complete `metadata` object in the Transaction object when requesting for the balance.
+Therefore, when checking the available Balance of a Card, you need to provide the full context by providing a complete `metadata` object.

 ### Creating Transactions

-You can use the `metadata` attribute in the Transaction request object to include the metadata for a Transaction on any of the Transaction endpoints in Lightrail.

-In the case of split-tender where you need to post a pending Transaction first, and capture it later, the metadata must be included on _both_ the initial pending Transaction and the capture Transaction request.
-Note that Lightrail evaluates the metadata again at the time of capture and if the Redemption Rules is not met (because of missing or incomplete metadata) the call to capture will fail.
+All of the Transaction creation endpoints in Lightrail accept a `metadata` attribute to provide the metadata for the requested Transaction.
+In the case of split-tender where you need to post a pending Transaction first and capture it later, the metadata must be included on _both_ the initial pending Transaction and the capture Transaction request.
+Note that Lightrail evaluates the metadata again at the time of capture and if the Redemption Rules are not met (because of missing or incomplete metadata) the call to capture will fail.
 Check out our implementation guide for [Redeeming Lightrail Value at Checkout](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/giftcode-checkout.md) for further details about handling split-tender.

 ### Walk-Through Example

 As an example, suppose you want to boost your sales by giving an additional $5 promotional value to customers who make a purchase of at least $100.
 Here are the steps necessary to activate this promotion:

-- Add the total purchase value to your Transaction metadata.
-If you follow our [Suggested Metadata Structure](#suggested-metadata-structure) you already have this in `metadata.cart.total`.
+- Make sure you have the total purchase value in your Transaction metadata.
+If you follow our [Suggested Metadata Structure](#suggested-metadata-structure) you already have this as `metadata.cart.total`.
 - Create a Promotion Program using the Lightrail Web App with the following Redemption Rule: `metadata.cart.total >= 10000`.
 - Attach a $5 promotion based on this Program to the Account Card of eligible customers.